Douglas Adams: Death and legacy

 A 12-part radio series based on the Dirk Gently novels was announced in 2007.

-BBC Radio 4 also commissioned a third Dirk Gently radio series based on the incomplete chapters of The Salmon of Doubt, and written by Kim Fuller; but this was dropped in favour of a BBC TV series based on the two completed novels.
+BBC Radio 4 also commissioned a third Dirk Gently radio series based on the incomplete chapters of The Salmon of Doubt and written by Kim Fuller; but this was dropped in favour of a BBC-TV series based on the two completed novels.
 A sixth Hitchhiker novel, And Another Thing..., by Artemis Fowl author Eoin Colfer, was released on 12 October 2009 (the 30th anniversary of the first book), published with the support of Adams's estate.
 A BBC Radio 4 Book at Bedtime adaptation and an audio book soon followed.

 On 25 May 2001, two weeks after Adams's death, his fans organised a tribute known as Towel Day, which has been observed every year since then.

 An Apple Macintosh SE/30 once owned by Adams can be seen on display at The Centre for Computing History in Cambridge.

-In 2018, John Lloyd presented an hour-long episode of the BBC Radio Four documentary Archive on 4, discussing Adams' private papers, which are held at St John's College, Cambridge.
-The episode is available online.
+In 2018, John Lloyd presented an hour-long episode of the BBC Radio Four documentary Archive on 4 discussing Adams's private papers, which are held at St John's College, Cambridge.
+The episode used to be available online.

-Travessa Douglas Adams, a street at 27°35′21.8″S 48°39′44.0″W in São José, Santa Catarina, Brazil is named in Adams's honour.
+Travessa Douglas Adams, a street at 27°35′21.8″S 48°39′44.0″W in São José, Santa Catarina, Brazil, is named in Adams's honour.

-In March 2021 Unbound announced a crowdfunder for 42: the wildly improbable ideas of Douglas Adams, on the 20th anniversary of his death, a book based on Adams's papers, edited by Kevin Jon Davies.
+In March 2021, Unbound announced a crowdfunder for 42: the wildly improbable ideas of Douglas Adams, on the 20th anniversary of his death, a book based on Adams's papers, edited by Kevin Jon Davies.

-The annual Douglas Adams Memorial Lectures began in 2003 and continue to this day.
+The annual Douglas Adams Memorial Lectures began in 2003.